RENT VS BUY TORONTO 2022

 Comparably, Toronto also has the highest rental prices in Canada.
 We often get asked, “Is it better to rent or buy in Ontario?”
 So, when it comes to renting versus buying in Toronto, 2022 may be the year to really look at your finances and weigh the pros and cons of renting vs. buying a home.
 If there’s one thing we know for sure, the best day to buy is always yesterday; as prices climb, the money you do have today will be worth less tomorrow.

 According to TREB’s data, the average cost of a one-bedroom rental in downtown Toronto has increased 35% since Q3 of 2016*.
 If you knew you’d be paying these record-high rents five years ago, maybe you would have pulled the trigger on saving for a down payment and moved from the world of renting to buying.
 What you’re paying in rent today is comparable to what you could be paying for a mortgage on a condo.

 If you’re tired of paying these high prices to rent a home when you could own a home, what can you do to make the switch from renting to buying?

 One of the most challenging hurdles to overcome when it comes to buying vs renting a condo in Toronto 2022 is having enough money for the down payment.
-This is the biggest factor in your home renting vs. buying in Toronto equation.
+There are a ton of renting vs buying pros and cons.
+Saving a downpayment is the biggest factor in your home renting vs buying in Toronto equation.
 Let’s say you find a one-bedroom condo for sale with a $700,000 price tag.
 The minimum down payment you can make on that condo is 6.43% or $45,000.